audioxide/data/data/posts/20200930-reviews-idles-ultra-mono.md

 author: Fred

 review: >-
   IDLES are back, Terminator style.
-Screaming, thumping, taking names, *Ultra Mono* feels like a booster shot for the band; it’s nothing new, but more of a good thing is hard to argue with.
-Joe on fine form, as you’d expect, with tracks like “Model Village” providing a welcome fix.
+Screaming, thumping, taking names, *Ultra Mono* feels like a booster shot from the band; it’s nothing new, but more of a good thing is hard to argue with.
+Joe Tablot is on fine form, as you’d expect, with tracks like “Model Village” providing a particularly welcome fix.
 All in all the album listens like another brick thrown through the window of Bullshit Inc.

   For all its snarling punk credentials the album does seem a smidge comfortable compared to previous projects.
 Several tracks lack behind, and the production lacks a certain edge.
 No instrumentals on *Ultra Mono* are as thunderous as “Divide & Conquer” or as biting as “Great”.
 There are shades of evolution – “Grounds” hits a kind of funk punk groove, for example – but the album captures a band feeling confident rather than enterprising.
 That’s fine by me.